 When I started using Pinterest, I knew that I had to pin a lot of new content at different times.
 That was almost impossible for me.Pinterest tips No 1: use a scheduler!Click To Tweet

 Firstly, I didn’t have time to go on Pinterest multiple times a day to pin manually.
 The other thing I really struggled with was pinning at the right times!
 I’m based in Australia and my audience is mostly from the U.S., so while my followers were on Pinterest, I was in bed.

 I usually schedule all my pins once a week following the 80/20 rule (this means that what you pin should be composed of 80% content from other blogs and 20% of your own).

 Tailwind lets me know what time is the best time to pin, when my followers are more present and engaged on Pinterest.

 I pin around 30 pins a day with Tailwind.

 If you take Pinterest seriously, I would strongly recommend you subscribe for Tailwind.

 To learn more about how I use Tailwind to boost my traffic you can read this post.

 Another thing that has helped me grow my Pinterest traffic is Tailwind Communities.

 Tailwind Communities are a type of community boards where you can find pins to re-pin in your own boards and where you can add your own pins to be shared by other members.
-To read more about Tailwind Tribes go here.
+To read more about Tailwind Communities go here.

-If you want to get started with Tailwind Tribes you can join our Facebook group and find the invites to our Tribes.
+If you want to get started with Tailwind Communities you can join our Facebook group and find the invites to our Communities.

 This is the most important thing you can do.
 Pinterest for bloggers is not your standard social media – it works more like a search engine.

 So, to be honest, it doesn’t really matter how many followers you have or how many times your pins have been re-pinned.
 What’s important is that when someone searches for something related to your article, your pin pops up.